Our services are available to all Penn State departments on all campuses and to researchers outside the University.

-Always, always, always, every time, bring an unstained control, along with single color preps for each different fluorochrome you use in your sorting sample.
+You should ALWAYS bring an unstained control with your samples, along with single color preps for each different fluorochrome you use in your sorting sample.
 Bring them in Falcon tubes (see above).
 We can try to run your samples without them, but we cannot give any guarantee the gates are set correctly without a full set of controls to set voltages and gates.

-Sorted samples can be collected into 1.5 microfuge tubes, 12x75 test tubes, or 15 or 50 ml conical centrifuge tubes.
-Bring the tubes of choice with you, containing a modicum of "happy" buffer to cushion the sorted cells (preferably something that your cells will be happy to be sorted into to help ensure as many survive the process as possible).
+Sorted samples can be collected into 1.5mL micro-centrifuge tubes, 12x75mm 5mL FACS tubes, 15mL or 50 ml conical tubes.
+Bring the tubes of choice with you, containing some collection buffer to cushion the sorted cells (preferably something that your cells will be happy to be sorted into to help ensure as many survive the process as possible).
 It's best practice to bring a few extra tubes.
 A clog will result in completely restarting the sort, discarding the contaminated collection tube.
 If sorting onto a plate (6, 12, 24, 96 well) only one population can be sorted at a time.

-Sterile sorts are indeed possible.
-We will run 70% EtOH or bleach through the sheath and sample tubing after any potentially bio-hazardous or infectious samples are run, use sterile sheath fluid and sterilize the sort chamber with UV light.
-You must remember that all preparation of the sample must be done sterility and brought to the lab in a sterile fashion and should include antibiotics in the media—both the sample and collection tubes.
+Completely sterile sorts are NOT possible.
+We run 10% bleach through the sheath and sample tubing after any potentially bio-hazardous or infectious samples are run, use sterile sheath fluid and sterilize the sort chamber ethanol.
+All preparation of the sample must be done as cleanly as possible and brought to the lab in a sterile fashion.
+The sample should include antibiotics in the media—both the sample and collection tubes.
 Control tubes should also be sterile preps.
 Collection tubes must be sterile with sterile media containing antibiotics.
 We cannot control what you bring into the lab.
 Remember most common bacterial contamination is caused by handling, not from the air.

 - Sorting can be primarily scheduled between the hours of 10:00am-4:30pm Monday-Friday.

-- If you are running late for your appointment, please CALL 814-863-2762 or e-mail Brian (firstname.lastname@example.org) to give us an update on when you’ll be coming.
+If you are running late for your appointment, call 814-863-2762 or e-mail Brian (firstname.lastname@example.org) to give us an update on when you’ll be coming.
 Usage of the instrument will begin to be charged after 30 minutes from the originally scheduled start time if no notification has been given.

-If you are late, we cannot guarantee that your originally scheduled amount of time will still be available, since others also may have scheduled OR that we finish your sample by the end of the sorting day (4:30pm) may arrive.
+If you are late, we cannot guarantee that your originally scheduled amount of time will still be available, since others also may have scheduled OR that we finish your sample by the end of the sorting day (4:30pm).

-- Important Note: We will work together and try our best to accommodate your needs.
-However, if time outside of regular hours and days (10:00am-4:30pm Monday-Friday) is desired, or a request for the staff to continue sorting after 4:30pm due to the user's late arrival, the PI must contact Greg Ning (email@example.com) to discuss the possibility before the staff member may perform the sorting.
+Important Note: We will work together and try our best to accommodate your needs.
+However, if time outside of regular hours and days (10:00am-4:30pm Monday-Friday) is desired, or a request for the staff to continue sorting after 4:30pm due to the user's late arrival, the PI or researcher must contact Sarah Neering (email@example.com) to discuss and get approval, before the staff member may perform the sorting.

 The Huck Institutes maintains a volume license for the FlowJo software to provide a cost effective solution to researchers.

 FlowJo is an important data analysis software program for analyzing flow cytometry data.
-Members of the Penn State research community may participate in the Huck Institutes’ site license for the FlowJo software, which provides a cost effective solution to researchers.
-The following are the methods by which researchers at various levels may access the site license for 2015:
+Members of the Penn State research community may participate in the Huck Institutes site license for the FlowJo software, which provides a cost effective solution to researchers.

 FlowJo is available on three (3) desktop computers in W-124A Millennium Science Complex.